This function computes the EAF given a set of 2D or 3D points and a vector set

 (

-) Vector indicating which percentiles are computed.NULL
+numeric()) Vector indicating which percentiles are computed.NULLcomputes all.

 Value

-) containing the exact representation
+A data frame (data.frame) containing the exact representation

 of EAF.
 The last column gives the percentile that corresponds to each

 point.
-If groups is not NULL
+If groups is not NULL, then an additional column

 indicates to which group the point belongs.